-Changes in cash flows from operating activities between periods primarily result from changes in earnings (as discussed in "Results of Operations" above), excluding the impacts of non-cash items and net changes in operating assets and liabilities (net of effects of acquisitions).
+Changes in cash flows from operating activities between periods primarily result from changes in earnings (as discussed in "Results of Operations" above), excluding the impacts of non-cash items and changes in operating assets and liabilities (net of effects of acquisitions).
 Non-cash items include recurring non-cash expenses, such as depreciation, depletion and amortization expense and non-cash compensation expense.
+The increase in depreciation, depletion and amortization expense and non-cash compensation expense.
 The increase in depreciation, depletion and amortization expense during the periods presented primarily resulted from construction and acquisition of assets, while changes in non-cash compensation expense resulted from changes in the number of units granted and changes in the grant date fair value estimated for such grants.
-Cash flows from operating activities also differ from earnings as a result of non-cash charges that may not be recurring, such as impairment charges and allowance for equity funds used during construction.
-The allowance for equity funds used during construction in progress.
-Changes in operating assets and liabilities between periods result from factors such as the changes in the value of price risk management assets and liabilities, the timing of accounts receivable collection, the timing of payments on accounts payable, the timing of purchase and sales of inventories and the timing of advances and deposits received from customers.
+Cash flows from operating activities also differ from earnings as a result of non-cash charges that may not be recurring, such as impairment charges and allowance for equity funds used during construction increases in periods when ETO has a significant amount of interstate pipeline construction in progress.
+Changes in operating assets and liabilities between periods result from factors such as the changes in the value of price risk management assets and liabilities, timing of accounts receivable collection, the timing of payments on accounts payable, the timing of purchases and sales of inventories and the timing of advances and deposits received from customers.

 Three months ended March 31, 2020 compared to three months ended March 31, 2019.
-Cash provided by operating activities during 2020 was \$1.83 billion compared to \$1.85 billion for 2019, and net loss was \$907 million for 2020 and net income was \$1.22 billion for 2019.
-The difference between net loss and net cash provided by operating activities for the three months ended March 31, 2020 primarily consisted of net changes in operating assets and liabilities (net of effects of acquisitions) of \$113 million and other non-cash items totaling \$2.56 billion.
+Cash provided by operating activities during 2020 was \$1.82 billion as compared to \$1.82 billion for 2019, and net loss was \$964 million for 2020 and net income was \$1.12 billion for 2019.
+The difference between net loss and net cash provided by operating activities for the three months ended March 31, 2020 primarily consisted of net changes in operating assets and liabilities (net of effects of acquisitions) of \$164 million and other non-cash items totaling \$2.56 billion.

-The non-cash activity in 2020 and 2019 consisted primarily of depreciation, depletion and amortization of \$851 million and \$771 million, respectively, non-cash compensation expense of \$18 million and \$29 million, respectively, inventory valuation adjustments of \$227 million and \$93 million, respectively, and deferred incomes taxes of \$66 million and \$98 million, respectively.
-Non-cash activity also included losses on extinguishments of debt in 2020 and 2019 of \$59 million and \$2 million, respectively, and impairment losses of \$1.33 billion and \$50 million in 2020 and 2019, respectively.
+The non-cash activity in 2020 and 2019 consisted primarily of depreciation, depletion and amortization of \$867 million and \$774 million, respectively, non-cash compensation expense of \$22 million and \$29 million, respectively, inventory valuation adjustments of \$227 million and \$93 million, respectively, and deferred income taxes of \$42 million and \$98 million, respectively.
+Non-cash activity also included losses on extinguishments of debt in 2020 and 2019 of \$62 million and \$18 million, respectively, impairment losses of \$1,325 million and \$50 million in 2020 and 2019, respectively.

-Unconsolidated affiliate activity in 2020 and 2019 consisted of equity in losses of \$7 million and equity in earnings of \$65 million, respectively, and cash distributions received of \$58 million and \$66 million, respectively.
+Unconsolidated affiliate activity in 2020 consisted of equity in losses of \$7 million and equity in earnings of \$65 million in 2019.
+Cash distributions were received in 2020 and 2019 of \$58 million and \$66 million, respectively.

-Cash paid for interest, net of interest capitalized, was \$533 million and \$581 million for the three months ended March 31, 2020 and 2019, respectively.
+Cash paid for interest, net of interest capitalized, was \$535 million and \$638 million for the three months ended March 31, 2020 and 2019, respectively.
 Interest capitalized was \$38 million and \$43 million for the three months ended March 31, 2020 and 2019, respectively.